OpenDroneMap/docs/source/arguments.rst

   Perform ground rectification on the point cloud.
 This means that wrongly classified ground points will be re-classified and gaps will be filled.
 Useful for generating DTMs.
 Default: ``False``

 ``--pc-sample`` <positive float>
   Filters the point cloud by keeping only a single point around a radius N (in meters).
-This can be useful to limit the output resolution of the point cloud.
+This can be useful to limit the output resolution of the point cloud and remove duplicate points.
 Set to 0 to disable sampling.
 Default: ``0``

+``--pc-tile``
+  Reduce the memory usage needed for depthmap fusion by splitting large scenes into tiles.
+Turn this on if your machine doesn't have much RAM and/or you've set --pc-quality to high or ultra.
+Experimental.
+Default: ``False``

 ``--primary-band`` <string>
   When processing multispectral datasets, you can specify the name of the primary band that will be used for reconstruction.
 It's recommended to choose a band which has sharp details and is in focus.
 Default: ``auto``